adeich/adeich.github.io/_posts/2019-09-01-A-B-testing-frequentist.md

 ---
-title: "A robust, frequentist model for A/B testing."
+title: "A general, frequentist model for A/B testing."
-date:   2019-08-29
+date:   2019-09-01
 published: true
 sidebar: toc
 layout: post
 permalink: "/A-B-Testing-in-python"
+thumb: "/images/AB_binomial_thumb.png"
+excerpt: "Starting with a broadly adaptable Python code snippet for an A/B hypothesis test, I explain what the statistics behind it mean and what the code's p-value can tell us."
 ---

 A/B testing is, at its core, the following puzzle: we run two, slightly different versions of the same experiment: call them versions $$A$$ and $$B$$.
 After, say, 100 trials of each, we see that one version (say, $$A$$) succeeds slightly more times than $$B$$ does.
 The question is, is $$A$$ likely to continue its superiority into the future, or is the difference we see in our data due more likely due to random chance?

 ### An illustrative example: campaign donation button.